-JH Allan Reserve Dog Off Leash Area on Park Drive in Keilor East is a “divided” facility.
-The designated off-leash area is a smaller, unfenced grassy square separated from the main sports ovals and amenities by a road, creating a functional but fragmented experience.
+JH Allan Reserve Dog Off Leash Area on Park Drive in Keilor East is a small, unfenced grassy square set apart from the main sports precinct by a road, which gives you a functional off-leash patch but means the toilets, water taps, and bins are all a short walk across the street.
+It works as a quick stop, but the layout does take a little getting used to.

-- 🛣️ The Vibe: Disconnected.
-The off-leash area feels like a buffer zone separate from the main park.
+- 🛣️ The Vibe: Functional but fragmented.
+The off-leash zone feels separate from the rest of the park, because it genuinely is.

-- 🐕 Best For: A quick stop if you are in the area.
-Not a destination for a long play session.
+- 🐕 Best For: A quick toilet stop or short game of fetch if you’re already in the area.
+Not worth a special trip.

 - Off-Leash Hours: Conditional.
-Off-leash permitted only when no sports are in progress.
+Off-leash only when no sport is in progress on the adjoining ovals.

-- 🅿️ Parking: Dedicated car park for the athletics track.
+- 🅿️ Parking: Dedicated car park on-site serving the athletics track and main reserve precinct.

 Dog Park Features & Amenities